 - Spanish majors develop communicative competency in Spanish, studying history, cultures, and literatures of the Spanish-speaking world.

-Our graduates have taught in public and private schools and colleges; served as journalists, editors, and creative writers; worked for NASA, CNN, Skillshare, and Dreamworks SKG; conducted professional music organizations, taught studio music, performed professionally, and served in music ministry; practiced law; worked in public relations, marketing, and business.
-Some have pursued graduate studies in architecture, English, theology, library science, music, and medical school.
+Our graduates have served as journalists, editors, and creative writers; worked for NASA, The New York Times, CNN, Skillshare, and Dreamworks SKG; taught in public and private schools and colleges; conducted music organizations, performed professionally, and served in music ministry; practiced law; and worked in PR and marketing.
+Some have pursued graduate studies in architecture, English, theology, library science, music, medical school, and more.